GMT-458-Web-GIS/geogame-Guannnaa/README.md

 Player(s) can save their score to the leaderboard.

 Number of Questions:

-GeoKahoot uses a time-based design, meaning:
+GeoKahoot uses a time-based design, meaning

-👉 The number of questions depends on how many the player can answer within the time limit.
+ The number of questions depends on how many the player can answer within the time limit.

-Life System
+Life System:

 Easy	3	Very Easy	Larger tolerance (60 km if not using GeoJSON)